eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

    :align: center

 3. Choose whether you would like to add Cyclone DDS CXX to the system PATH.
-We recommend to add it to the system PATH, so that your application can use the related libraies directly.
-Select whether you would like to add it for the current user or for all users and click 'Next'.
+Adding it to the system PATH is recommended so your application can use the related libraries directly.
+Select whether you want to add it for the current user or all users, and click 'Next'.

 .. image:: /_static/gettingstarted-figures/5.5-3.png